murraymegan/meganhmurray.com/content/authors/admin/_index.md

 #   - Visitors
 ---

 Hello!
 I am a PhD candidate in the Department of Biostatistics at Vanderbilt University.
 I have a Bachelor's in Mathematics from Baylor University.
-In January of 2020 I married the love of my life Paul, shown in the photo on this page.
+In January of 2020 I married the love of my life Paul, shown in the photo.
 We live in a quiet neighborhood in Nashville with our pet Beagle, Moxi.

 My research interests include false discovery rates, machine learning, and data science.
 Currently I am working under the advisement of Dr. Jeffrey D. Blume on multiple projects including identifying racial disparities in lung cancer diagnosis and treatment.